pkerney/linux-ppm/README.md

 - mavlink.py : (not really related, but anyway) Print mavlink messages coming from serial port

 Disclaimer: Not tested on a live vehicle.
 MissionPlanner can see the PPM values which indicates that the Arduino can behave like a TX
+Disclaimer 2: I'm not the world's neatest programmer and definitely not an expert in Python.

 TODO: See if this can work with a trainer port (PPM input) or something like a TX module that takes a PPM input.